bamru-truck/bamru_truck/hgci/README.md

 - Add some sort of monitoring/restart ability to HGCI
 - Add a cron process to periodically clean up history files
 - Better documentation for how to setup the webhooks in GitHub
+- A script to launch HGCI upon machine boot
 - etc.